Reno, Nevada: Best Place to Live, Work, Visit, and Retire

 Best Places in America

-From 2010 to 2017, Reno has been named as one of the ten best American places in which to live, start a business, celebrate holidays, and enjoy an emerging green community.
+From 2010 to 2017, Reno was named by Forbes.com and others as one of the ten best American communities in which to live, start a business, celebrate holidays, and enjoy an emerging green community.
 By 2018, the city was still ranked among the top 35 out of thousands.

 Reno, Nevada was once known as The Divorce Capital of the World, based on the fact that residency for divorce proceedings could be established in a very short time.
 Reno has also been called Sin City and The Neon Babylon because of the numerous divorces and the popularity of resort hotels and gaming establishments.
 In the 21st century, all that changed.

 The Reno lifestyle is moderation in everything.
 Four seasons and none of them are too long, too cold or too hot.— Peter, on Sperling's Best Places